|Featured Recipes: Gardening Tips: |

 The delicate sweetness of Shallots has long been popular in French cuisine with good reason.
 Never bitter, Shallots add distinctive flavor to vinaigrette dressings, elegant sauces and savory winter soups.
 We like to sauté loads of finely chopped shallots in butter and freeze them as a thin layer in plastic, self-locking freezer bags.
 It is so convenient to take out a thin envelope of sautéed shallots and snap off a piece when making classic mussels meuniere, pan seared scallops with a finishing beurre blance sauce or Sunday morning gruyere omelets.
 Hardiness zones: 4-10.

 Each 1-pound Shallot Set is enough to plant a 20-foot row.
 The number of little bulbs per set varies annually.
 On average, a 1-pound Shallot Set will yield 10 to 15 times as many mature Shallots.
 To plant, separate the bulbs and plant individually, 1" deep and 4" to 6" apart in rows spaced 18" apart.
 Dark green shoots will emerge within a couple of weeks of planting.

-Shallot Sets may not be shipped to Georgia, Idaho, Nevada, Washington or Hawaii (seeds are OK).
+Shallot Sets may not be shipped to Georgia, Nevada, Hawaii, Idaho or the following 5 counties in the state of Washington: Adams, Benton, Franklin, Grant and Klickitat.
+Hawaii (seeds are OK).